Just one step!

 Collections

 There are a variety of different types of horsemans.
-The English noseband, which consists of only one noseband and is mainly used for curbs.
-The Swedish noseband Similar to the English noseband, but has loop buckles and is usually better padded.
-The Hanoverian noseband is buckled below the bit and is therefore in the horse's chin area.
-The combined noseband is a combination of an English and a Hanoverian noseband.
-Combined in English, the locking strap lies under the bit as in the Hanoverian bridle, the noseband as in the English two fingers under the cheekbone.
-Since the strap is a little less deep than on the Hanover halter, breathing is not so easily hindered.
+The English noseband, which consists of only one noseband and is mainly used for double bridles.
+The Swedish noseband Similar to the English noseband, but has deflection buckles and is usually better padded.
+The Hanoverian noseband is buckled below the bit and is therefore in the chin area of the horse.
+The combined noseband is a combination of English and Hanoverian noseband.
+In the English combination, the flashing strap lies under the bit, as with the Hanoverian bridle, and the noseband lies two fingers under the cheekbone, as with the English bridle.
+Since the strap is a little less deep than the Hanoverian halter, breathing is not impeded as easily.
 The English combined noseband is very common.
-Last but not least, there is that mexican noseband, which is more likely to be found in show jumping.
-There is no separate noseband and locking strap, but both functions are performed by a long strap that is crossed on the nasal bone.
-Most of the time this point is padded.
+Finally, there is this mexican noseband, which is more likely to be found in show jumping.
+There is no separate nose and flash strap, instead both functions are performed by one long strap that is crossed on the bridge of the nose.
+Most often this point is padded.